 A productive team is one that will get work done faster and meet all necessary deadlines.
 However, nurturing a hard-working team can be challenging, especially if your team isn’t on the same page or doesn’t trust that you’ll take care of their wellbeing.
 In order to nurture a productive team, it’s important to look after your employees.

 A team that feels cared for will ultimately work better in the long run.
 A team that feels like their manager or seniors actually care for their wellbeing will generally be able to work better because they have fewer distractions and fewer issues to worry about.
-When your team only needs to focus on the task at hand instead of trying to cope with poor working conditions, they are far more productive and will get work done much faster.
+When your team only needs to focus on the task at hand instead of trying to cope with poor working conditions, they are far more productive, employee skills improve, and will get work done much faster.

 Hiring employees in today’s business landscape can be quite challenging.
 This is because it’s costly, time-consuming and there’s always a chance that your fresh recruit will disagree with the way your business is run and ultimately leave.
 This is why it’s a good idea to retain employees for as long as you can but without using overbearing methods that are essentially forcing your employees to stay.
 Instead, by taking better care of your employees, you can retain them for longer while also keeping them happy.